The Smoothability of Normal Crossings Symplectic Varieties: Main construction

-By Lemma~\ref{cZtopol_lmm}, $\{\io_{\cC,\ve;i}(X_i)\}_{i\in[N]}$ is a transverse collection of closed submanifolds of~$\cZ'$ of codimension~2.
+By Proposition~\ref{cZtopol_prp}, $\{\io_{\cC,\ve;i}(X_i)\}_{i\in[N]}$ is a transverse collection of closed submanifolds of~$\cZ'$ of codimension~2.
 By Proposition~\ref{sympform_prp} and the first claim of the corollary, the intersections of these submanifolds are symplectic submanifolds of $(\cZ,\wt\om_{\cC}^{(\ve)})$ for some neighborhood~$\cZ$ of~$\cZ_0'$ in~$\cZ'$.
 The preimages of these intersections in~$\cZ_I$ correspond to the intersections of the hyperplane subbundles $\cN_{I;i}\!\subset\!\cN X_I$ on a neighborhood of~$\ri{X}_I$.
-The symplectic orientations on neighborhoods of~$\ri{X}_I$ in the corresponding subbundles $\cN_{I;I'}\!\subset\!\cN X_I$ are the same as the intersection orientations induced from the hyperplane subbundles $\cN_{I;i}\!\subset\!\cN X_I$.
+These hyperplanes are $\wt\om_{\cC;I}^{(\ve)}$-orthogonal; see~\eref{TrivExt1_e5}.
+Thus, the symplectic orientations on neighborhoods of~$\ri{X}_I$ in the corresponding subbundles $\cN_{I;I'}\!\subset\!\cN X_I$ are the same as the intersection orientations induced from the hyperplane subbundles $\cN_{I;i}\!\subset\!\cN X_I$.
 This establishes the last claim of the corollary. \end{proof}

 \begin{rmk} We believe that the dependence of the maximal norm~$r_x$ for the acceptable values of \hbox{$\la\!\in\!\C$} on~$x$ in the proof of Proposition~\ref{sympform_prp} can be dropped by constructing the trivializations $(\wt\Phi_t)_{t\in B}$ in Proposition~\ref{SCC_prp} along with constructing the regularizations~$(\fR_t)_{t\in B}$ in the proof of \cite[Theorem~2.17]{SympDivConf}.
 This would then lead to a fibration~$\cZ$ with uniform smooth fibers over a neighborhood~$\De$ of~0 in~$\C$ and remove the compactness assumption from the last statement of Theorem~\ref{SympSum_thm}. \end{rmk}